What is High Context Culture?

 Besides describing characteristics of both Individualism and Collectivism there are clear differences between the two when it comes to Communication:

 First a Question:

-I use this example question in my Cultural Awareness Trainings often.
+Consider the following question: “How many rooms does your house/apartment have?”
+Depending on your cultural background, your answer may differ.
+I use this example question in my Cultural Awareness Training often.
 Mind you it’s an illustration and an example!
 Obviously answers from different people are not the same.

 - Individualistic example reply: “3 rooms.“

 - Collectivistic example reply: “Would you consider our attic also as a room, and would you consider our cleaned-up basement also as a room?” (etc…)

 The point I’m trying to make here is that Individualistic cultures have a tendency to communicate rather Direct.
 While Collectivistic cultures have a tendency to communicate more Indirect.